johnshearing/PrivateKeyVault/WiringInstruction/README.md

 We can't mount the touch screen until all the soldering is done.

 The battery plugs into the side of the charger board when you are ready to energize the Vault.
+You can see this connection in the very first photo.

 I didn't show it in the photo above, but I actually shortened the red and black battery cables by cutting a section of wire out of each and then soldering them back together.
 **Danger**